All Products

 3

 The number of times that a healthy backend server must consecutively fail health checks before it is declared unhealthy.
-In this case, the health status changes from success to fail.
+In this case, the health check status of the backend server changes from success to fail.

 3